Sailanarmo/Math4610/SoftwareManual/ParallelMatrixXVector/mxv.md

 **Language:** C++

-**Description:** The matrix vector function multiplies a matrix by a vector by running through a nested for loop and in simple terms calculates the dot product for each row in the matrix.
-This routine is coded to run in Open MP on multiple processors in order to speed up the computing time.
+**Description:** This is a parallelized version of MatrixXVector.
+It uses OpenMP to speed up the computations.

-**Input:**  The user will be prompted to ente the size of a vector and a matrix.
+**Input:**  The user will be prompted to enter the size of a vector and a matrix.

-**Output:** The routine provides a vector of type double with the dimensions: rows of matrix x 1, and prints out the time it takes to compute the vector.
+**Output:** This will return the time it took to compute the matrix.

 **Code:**
 ```C++